Nitin Verma

 Research Interests

 You can get a better idea of my research interests, by looking at my published research, by visiting my Google Scholar page, and/or by visiting my UIUC faculty page.
-But here’s a summary of the topics I am currently focusing on:
+But here’s a summary of projects I am currently working on:

 Trust in Information, Information Sources, and the Media